octokit/rest.js/docs/src/pages/api/03_request_formats.md

 });
 ```

 The [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) interface can be used to abort one or more requests as and when desired.
 When the request is initiated, an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) instance can be passed as an option inside the request's options object.
-For usage in Node, the [`abort-controller`](https://github.com/mysticatea/abort-controller) package can be used.

 ```js
 const controller = new AbortController();